lsst-dm/dm_dev_guide/communications/slack-culture.rst

 Please keep direct messaging to a user or a set of users to a minimum.
 Direct messages should be avoided for any technical discussions or asking for support, even if you are sure that you have involved all those who are interested or who can contribute.
-Instead, such discussions should be in a thread in an appropriate :ref:`discussion channel<slack-discussion-channels>` and support questions must be asked in an appropriate :ref:`support channel<slack-support-channels>`.
+Instead, such discussions should be in a thread in an appropriate :ref:`discussion channel<slack-discussion-channels>` and support questions must be asked in appropriate :ref:`support channels<slack-support-channels>`.
-Direct messages should be reserved for conversations on topics such as code review requests, logistics, or on other topics not directly related to work.
+Direct messages should be reserved for conversations regarding code review requests, logistics, etc. or on topics not directly related to work.
 See this `community post`_ for why direct messages are considered harmful.

 .. _community post: https://community.lsst.org/t/dms-in-slack-considered-harmful/4036